 Instructions

-- Add almonds and maple syrup to a pan on low/medium heat and let it simmer (you can add optional orange juice and zest).
-Mix only occasionally.
+- Add the almonds and maple syrup to a pan over low to medium heat.
+If using, add the orange juice and zest.
+Let the mixture gently simmer, stirring only occasionally.

-- Let it cool down completely for 20-30 minutes.
-Never touch hot syrup; it’s extremely sticky and can cause severe burns.
+- Leave the brittle to cool completely for 20–30 minutes.
+Avoid touching it while hot — the syrup is extremely sticky and can cause serious burns.